Alba Arikha: Career

-Arikha has written five books.
+Arikha has written six books.
 Her first two, Muse and Walking on Ice, were written under the name Alba Branca.
-Arikha’s memoir Major/Minor was published in 2011 by Quartet Books.
-Charting her artistic childhood in Paris, coupled with memories of her godfather, Samuel Beckett, the book was shortlisted for the Spear’s Awards and selected by the New Yorker among the best books of 2012.
+Arikha's memoir Major/Minor was published in 2011 by Quartet Books.
+Charting her artistic childhood in Paris, coupled with memories of her godfather, Samuel Beckett, the book was shortlisted for the Spear's Awards and selected by The New Yorker among the best books of 2012.
 The paperback edition was published in 2017.
-An article about her family and Samuel Beckett was published in the TLS in October 2020.
+An article about her family and Beckett was published in the TLS in October 2020.

 She wrote a narrative poem, ‘Soon,’ published by CB Editions in 2013 and turned into an opera, one of two projects Arikha collaborated on as librettist with her husband, composer Tom Smail.
 It was performed in August 2013, at the Riverside Studios, in London.
-The second one, 'Blue Electric,' based on Major/Minor was performed in August 2018 at the Tête-à-Tête Opera festival at RADA, and was directed by Hugh Hudson.
+The second one, 'Blue Electric,' with music by Tom Smail, was based on Major/Minor was performed in August 2018 at the Tête-à-Tête Opera festival at RADA, and was directed by Hugh Hudson.
 The full production was performed at the Playground Theatre, London, in October 2020, directed by Orpha Phelan.
-Her novel, ‘Where to find me,’ was published by Alma Books in 2018.
+Her novel, Where to find me, was published by Alma Books in 2018.
 It was selected among the best books of 2018 in the Evening Standard, and long listed for the 2020 Wingate Prize.

+Her novel Two Hours was published by Eris Press in 2024.
+Charting a woman’s voyage through love, loss and eventually freedom in 1980’s New York, Paris, London and Rome, it was described by John Self in the Observer, as ‘concise, rigorous and heartbreaking,’ and ‘a literary masterpiece of grace and weight,’ by Helen Cullen in the Irish Times.

 Arikha is a regular contributor to Radio 4, and was included in Pick of the Week.
 Since 2012, she has been teaching creative writing for various institutions such as the Royal Academy of Art and the Chocolate Factory and has been involved with Guardian masterclasses, since 2015, where she teaches classes on short fiction.
 In Spring 2017 she was Adjunct Assistant Professor at Columbia University, where she taught a masterclass in non-fiction.
 Her poem about the lockdown, ‘What I know,’ was published in Tortoise Media in 2020.

 Alba is also a pianist and songwriter, and has performed in Paris and London.
-She has recorded two CDs of songs, ‘Si j’ai aimé’ and ‘Dans les rues de Paris.’
-She has also written a song based on the main character of her novel, ‘Where to find me.’
+She has recorded two CDs of songs, Si j’ai aimé and Dans les rues de Paris.
+She has also written a song based on the main character of her novel, Where to find me.

 In 2019, she was a visiting lecturer at the University of Hertfordshire, where she taught creative writing.
-Her new book, Blue as an Orange, an international history of Bohemianism, will be published by Unbound in 2023.

 Personal life

 Arikha has two children from her previous marriage.
-She has since married the composer Tom Smail, and they both live in London.
+She now married to the composer Tom Smail.
+They live in London.